kochurmatha-cpu/begging/README.md

 >can't read? [watch this](https://youtu.be/QuFioBUkh5U)

-just one command and it will ask for your cookie 🍪 ## just paste the two cookies that you will be grabbing. how you ask? download firefox from play store. then -
+Just one command and it will ask for your cookie 🍪

+## just paste the two cookies that you will be grabbing.
+how you ask? download firefox from play store. then -

 **step 1.** add cookie editor in firefox - https://addons.mozilla.org/firefox/addon/cookie-editor/